openstack-archive/tripleo-docs/doc/source/upgrade/fast_forward_upgrade.rst

 .. note::

    Generic Fast Forward Upgrade testing in the overcloud cannot cover all possible deployment configurations.
-Before performing Fast Foward Upgrade testing in the overcloud, test it in a matching staging environment, and create a backup of the production environment (your controller nodes and your workloads).
+Before performing Fast Forward Upgrade testing in the overcloud, test it in a matching staging environment, and create a backup of the production environment (your controller nodes and your workloads).